cellml/libcellml/docs/tutorials/tutorial3/tutorial3_cpp.rst

 .. container:: dothis

     **1.a**
-    Allocate a shared pointer for a new Model instance.
+    Create a new ModelPtr using the
+    ``libcellml::SomethingPtr something = libcellml::Something::create();`` idiom.
     Set the name and id attributes of the model you created, and print them to the terminal to check them.

 .. container:: dothis

     **1.b**
-    Allocate a shared pointer for a new Component instance.
-Name it and add it to the model you created above.
+    Create a new Component as above.
+Name it and add it to the model you created in 1.a.

 Now for the real bit.
 In order to actually model anything, we need to include the mathematical equations which represent the phyiscal situation of interest.